Liberal – Daniel “Rick” Cruz

 While there is more that I would want my government to perform, that depends entirely on who gets elected to office and whether those elected officials share my beliefs on how this country should be run.
 If those in office believe that it’s more important for corporations to get tax cuts instead of low income families to receive affordable housing or protecting the economy over protecting the environment, then those ideas become law and reality.

-Middle – Babatunde Ojo
+Independent – Babatunde Ojo

 The government’s role in society is to keep people in check, to ensure that if someone was to intentionally harm, he/she would be penalized by the terms set by laws already in place.
 Thinking of it this way, the government should be “passive” in that it should not interfere in the lives of its citizens to the point of interacting with them in their everyday life.